Can I Use HSA or FSA Funds for Recovery Equipment?

 Theragun Pro Plus G6

-FDA-registered 5-in-1 percussive therapy device
+5-in-1 percussive therapy device

 View Theragun Pro Plus G6